ZettaIO/postal-admin-client/README.md

 **WORK IN PROGRESS: This package is still under development and currenly do not have any releases.**

-Admin client for the open source mail delivery platform [postal](https://github.com/atech/postal).
+A python 3.5+ ddmin client for the open source mail delivery platform [postal](https://github.com/atech/postal).

 This package is only for postal administrators